 let pisPath = `path/to/pis.json`

-let proofResponse = (await quantum.submitGnarkGroth16Proof(proofPath, pisPath, combinedVKeyHash));
+let proofResponse = (await quantum.submitGnarkGroth16Proof(proofPath, pisPath, circuitHash));

 let proofPath = `path/to/proof.bin`